Jahazielvaz/js-drumkit/ReadMe.txt

 -I had completely forgotten that addEventListener() or rather that event listeners existed.
 I had also forgotten that in order for me to take in key inputs, you need to use keyCodes combined with the event listener.

--I also managed to
+-I also managed to to use the switch case, instead of if else statements.
+It took me a while to figure out how to do it, but I found out that in the switch parameter section, you use the target piece of data, and the case is the part that you compare it to.
+Basically the case tells it, when switch equals this case, then do this (The do this, is the part that happens after the case takes place.)

 LOGIC BRAINSTORMING
--First find out how kbd works
+-First find out how kbd works - It's purely semantic.
+Doesn't have any functionality whatsoever - DONE

+-Then find out how to target the keys and tie them to an event - DONE

--Then find out how to extract the sounds from the website resource you got on this project.
+-Then find out how to extract the sounds from the website resource you got on this project - It turns out, this website didn't give me the sounds so now, I have to find a website that does, and learn how to extract them.

 -Then find out how to create a css class on the fly.

 -Then use transitions and css animations to make the buttons do what you want.

 -Finally test out your project to make sure it's bug free.